 Problem: During the spin cycle, the washer pump keeps trying to pump water out disrupting the spin cycle.

-If this problem happens, it's time to do a bit of detective work.
-Does this problem happen with every load or only smaller loads?
+When this happens, it's time to do a bit of detective work.
+Does it happen with every load or only smaller loads?
 Large capacity washers are great for families that need to wash large loads but don't always work well when washing small loads.

 Today's washers have out of balance protection installed to protect a washer from damaging itself during the spin cycle.
 Some Samsung washers actually add more water during the spin cycle to attempt to correct the imbalance of a small load.
 To solve the problem, redistribute clothes to better balance the washer.